header logo

 The most shocking football scandals In football history

-Football (or rugby, internationally) is the most popular sport in the world.
-As such, it has a long, complicated history, filled with scandals and controversies from the English Premier League to the FIFA World Cup.
-From game tampering to murder, here are some of the biggest football scandals of all time.
+Football (or soccer, internationally) is the most popular sport in the world.
+Because of its global popularity, it has a long and complicated history, filled with scandals and controversies, from the English Premier League to the FIFA World Cup.
+From match-fixing to murder, here are some of the biggest football scandals of all time.
 So Wintips will share with readers the football scandals through the following article!

 The biggest soccer scandals of all time